-At z = 1 and z = 0.5 before entering the larger clusters they interacted with, ETG A has an overall flat mass-weighted temperature profile within R{500} , while ETGs B and C have decreasing temperature profiles with increasing radius.
-The density profiles show that all three ETGs started out with cuspy gas profiles at z = 1 (especially ETG B and C) within $r \sim 0.1R{500}$ and the outer density profiles follow steep power-law-shaped profiles.
+profiles with increasing radius.
+The density profiles show that all three ETGs started out with cuspy gas profiles at z = 1 (especially ETG B and C) within $r \sim 0.1R{500}$ and the outer density profiles follow steep power-law shaped profiles.

 At z = 0.2 when these three ETGs were within larger FoF groups, their temperature profiles are significantly boosted.
-For ETG A, the temperature profile is almost flat and everywhere hotter than before infall.
-Most of the gas in ETG B also has a hot and flat temperature profile at z = 0.2, and even a small rise in temperature beyond R{500} .
-This is a clear signature for the onset of external heating (Kim et al. 2020) due to the interactions.
-External heating is again most evident in ETG C, where the gas within $r \leq 0.03R{500}$ still has similar temperatures with pre-infall (z = 0.5), while the gas temperature significantly rises from $0.03R{500}$ to $0.2R{500}$, beyond which the gas temperature is much hotter and flat with radius.
-The density profiles show unanimous boosting of the outer gas density in all three ETGs at z = 0.2 at $r \ge 0.5R{500}$.
-Comparing the spatial extent of the hot gas of the larger FoF groups these ETGs interacted with in Fig. 6, the much hotter gas in the larger clusters is almost a constant background medium to these ETGs during the interactions.
-The gas density in the core region ($r \leq 0.1R{500}$) for all three ETGs decrease as compared to z = 0.5, indicative of external (shock) heating and gas stripping.
+For ETG A and B, the temperature profile is flat and hotter everywhere than before infall at z = 1.
+We even see a small rise in temperature beyond $R{500}$ .
+This is a clear signature for the onset of external heating through acquisition of hotter gas from the host halo during the interactions.
+External heating is again most evident in ETG C, where the gas within $r \leq 0.03R{500}$ still has similar temperatures as pre-infall (z = 0.5), but gas temperature significantly rises from $0.03R{500}$ to $0.2R{500}$ , beyond which the gas temperature is much hotter and flat with radius.
+The density profiles show unanimous boosting of the outer gas density at $r \gtrsim 0.5R{500}$ in all three ETGs during the interactions (z = 0.2).
+However, central densities all decrease significantly as a sign of ram pressure stripping removing the cooler gas that was originally bound to these three ETGs.
+Comparing the spatial extent of the hot gas of the larger FoF groups these ETGs interacted with in Fig. 6, the much hotter gas in the larger clusters acts as a heat bath background medium to these ETGs during the interactions.

 Finally at z = 0, when these three ETGs splashed-back from the larger FoF groups and became BCGs of their own groups, they all show significantly sparser gas density profiles compared to that before infall or during the interactions.
-Cooling in the center of ETG A leads to a flat cooler core and rising temperature at the outskirts, preserving signatures of environmental heating.
-The temperature profiles for ETG B and C both are hot and flat at z = 0.
+Cooling in the centre of ETG A leads to a flat cooler core and rising temperature at the outskirts, preserving signatures of environmental heating.
+The temperature profiles for ETG B and C are both hot and flat till z = 0.
 The former (ETG B) has a final temperature higher than the z = 0.2 temperature profile as it is starting its final approach onto the largest cluster in the TNG100 box at z = 0 and keeps heating up (also see Fig. 6, middle row).
 The outskirts of the latter (ETG C) has a cooler temperature at z = 0 than during the interaction at z = 0.2 as the gas starts to cool after exiting the large cluster.